Eyelid Surgery

 • Improve upper lid contour and structure.

-• Tighten up droopy upper eyelids.
+• Tighten up droopy upper eyelids (due to excess skin, not ptosis).

 • Create a youthful, alert expression to your eyes.